+THE REFUGEE CRISIS, EXPLAINED.
 Reminder.
-In 2015, many migrants and refugees fled to Europe, escaping the Syrian civil war (explained here in 500 words).
+In 2015, many migrants and refugees fled to Europe, escaping the Syrian civil war.
 That influx of refugees slowed down when Europe reached a 2016 deal with Turkey to block refugees from entering Europe through Greece.
 In exchange?
 Money.